Azure/azure-iot-sdk-c/readme.md

 This repository contains the following:
 * **Azure IoT Hub Device C SDK** to connect devices running C code to Azure IoT Hub.
 * **Azure IoT Hub Device Provisioning Service Client SDK** for enrolling devices with [Azure IoT Device Provisioning Services](https://docs.microsoft.com/azure/iot-dps/) and managing enrollments lists.
+* **DigitalTwin Device SDK** to connect devices running C code to Azure IoT Hub and Azure IoT Central as a [Digital Twin](https://aka.ms/iotpnpglossary).
 * **Azure IoT Hub Service C SDK** to interface with an Azure IoT Hub service instance from a server-side C application.
 * **Serializer Library for C** to help serialize and deserialize data on your device.

 ## Packages and Libraries
   The simplest way to get started with the Azure IoT SDKs is to use the following packages and libraries: